Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

-The impact of EIC NC and CC inclusive DIS cross section measurements on the proton's unpolarized PDFs were investigated in dedicated studies (see Sect.~7.1.1 in~\cite{AbdulKhalek:2021gbh} and~\cite{Wang:2018heo,Khalek:2021ulf}), whereby EIC pseudo-data were included in a selection of PDF frameworks, namely CJ~\cite{Accardi:2016qay}, CT~\cite{Hou:2019efy}, JAM~\cite{Moffat:2021dji} and NNPDF~\cite{NNPDF:2017mvq}.
-Pseudo-data were generated for realistic projections of statistical and systematic uncertainties.
-For proton beams an integrated luminosity $\mathcal{L}=100~$fb$^{-1}$ and center-of-mass energies of $\sqrt{s}$=28.6, 44.7, 63.3 and 140.7~GeV were used for NC DIS; $\mathcal{L}=100~$fb$^{-1}$ and $\sqrt{s}$=140.7~GeV were used for CC DIS; for deuteron beams only NC DIS was considered, with $\mathcal{L}=10~$fb$^{-1}$ and $\sqrt{s}$=28.6, 66.3, and 89.0~GeV.
-Pseudo-data were found to have a potentially strong impact on the (large-$x$) valence PDF sector, where PDF uncertainties could decrease up to 80\%.
-On the other hand, the sea PDF sector was predominantly modified in the small-$x$ region, with a decrease of PDF uncertainties up to 50\%.
+The impact of EIC NC and CC inclusive DIS cross section measurements on the proton's unpolarized PDFs were investigated in dedicated studies (see Sect.~7.1.1 in~\cite{AbdulKhalek:2021gbh} and~\cite{Wang:2018heo,Khalek:2021ulf}), whereby EIC pseudodata were included in a selection of PDF frameworks, namely CJ~\cite{Accardi:2016qay}, CT~\cite{Hou:2019efy}, JAM~\cite{Moffat:2021dji} and NNPDF~\cite{NNPDF:2017mvq}.
+The pseudodata were generated for realistic projections of the energy, luminosity, statistical and systematic uncertainties and found to have a potentially strong impact on the (large-$x$) valence PDF sector, where PDF uncertainties could decrease up to 80\%.
+The sea PDF sector was predominantly modified in the small-$x$ region, with a decrease of PDF uncertainties up to 50\%.

 The EIC may also have at its disposal the ability to perform analogous measurements using positron beams --- a possibility explored in Sect.~7.1.1 in~\cite{AbdulKhalek:2021gbh} as an eventual program upgrade.
-The different charge of the exchanged $W$ boson is such that positron-initiated CC DIS interactions are capable of probing a combination of flavor currents complementary to electron DIS.
+By exchanging $W$ bosons of a positive charge, positron-initiated CC DIS interactions are capable of probing a combination of flavor currents that is complementary to electron CC DIS.
 This potentially constrains the $d$-type PDFs, and, indirectly, the $d/u$ ratio.
 Beyond this, the use of positron beams may also allow one to access other parity-violating effects, such as the breaking of the strange--antistrange symmetry or parton-level charge-symmetry violation~\cite{Hobbs:2011vy}.